jsstuff/xql/README.md

 Introduction
 ------------

 xql.js is a library designed to build SQL queries programmatically.
-It implements a SQL expression tree that is created by high level API calls which mimic SQL syntax.
+It provides SQL expression tree that is created by high level API calls which mimic SQL syntax.
 It's a tool that helps to create the SQL expression tree that can be compiled into a single query string at the end of the building phase.
 The library has been designed primarily for DAO/DB layers, but use-cases are nearly unlimited.

 There are several reasons why xql.js has been developed: